CHitra Hanstad - Executive Director

 Nataliya moved to the US from Ukraine in 1993 and joined the team at World Relief Seattle in 2000.
-She is Department of Justice accredited (formerly BIA) and manages World Relief Seattle's Immigration Legal Services, IT needs, Reception, as well as general office operations.
+She is Department of Justice accredited (formerly BIA) and manages World Relief Seattle's IT needs, Reception, as well as general office operations.
 Nataliya is a member of CityHill Church in Auburn.

 Katie, born and raised in Washington, holds a Bachelor's degree in Global Development Studies from Seattle Pacific University.
 She has been with World Relief Seattle since 2015 providing ongoing support to refugee families as they integrate into their new communities.
 She oversees the Health & Wellness Team and the Next Generation Program.